 MOUs for School Year 2023-24

 Allow at least a week for us to review a proposed MOU & identify any revisions before we send you the PDF for signatures.
-Please note there will be a delay in processing new MOUs until the second week of October.

 - Before you start: check with the appropriate SFUSD contact.